• Skip to primary navigation

 Jump to Recipe Print Recipe

-These healthy sweet potato chocolate brownies are sugar free, they are sweetened with maple syrup.
-It's simply 4 ingredients that make these the ultimate fudgy brownies, you would never guess they are actually healthy!!
+These healthy sweet potato chocolate brownies are naturally sugar-free since they are sweetened with maple syrup, and they are flourless.
+It's simply 4 ingredients that make these fudgy brownies.

 Brownie with bite missing sitting on top of a pan of cut fudgy brownies.